Donald-Rupin/zab/README.md

 ### File IO

 The file IO overlay provides simple asynchronous read/write operations to the user.
-An `async_file` is essentially just a wrapper for `fopen`, `fread`, and `fwrite`.
+An `async_file` is essentially just a wrapper for file io family of requests providied by liburing.

-Unlike other event loops, file io is not designated to its own thread.
-This is because, by default, zab utilises all physical cores on the running device already.
-Instead, all file io is designated to the last event loop maintained by the `engine`.
-For example, if the `engine` is running 4 threads, all file io is done in thread 3.

-See `includes/zab/file_io_overlay.hpp` for more comprehensive documentation.
+See `includes/zab/async_file.hpp` for more comprehensive documentation.

 `async_file` usage in an `engine_enabled` class:
 ```c++